SpenceKonde/DxCore/README.md

 ### TCA0/1 and all TCB's used for PWM have TOP at 254, not 255
 0 is a count, so at 255, there are 256 steps, and 255 of those will generate PWM output - but since Arduino defines 0 as always off and 255 as always on, there are only 254 possible values that it will use.
 The result of this is that (I don't remember which) either `analogWrite(pin,254)` results in it being LOW 2/256's of the time, or `analogWrite(pin,1)` results in it being `HIGH` 2/256's of the time.
 On DxCore, with 255 steps, 254 of which generate PWM, the hardware is configured to match the API.
 If you make a graph of measured duty cycle vs the value passed to analogWrite, it is a straight line with no kink or discontinuity and an intercept at 0.
 In the event that TCA0 is used for millis, as it happens, 255 also (mathematically) works out such that integer math gets exact results for millis timing with both 16 MHz derived and 20 MHz derived clock speeds (relevant when TCA0 is used for `millis()` timing).
 I have not attempted this math for other system clock speeds.
 The same thing is done for TCD0 (though at higher clock speeds, we multiply the input and TOP by a power of 2 - `analogWrite()` accounts for this - so that we can get the same output frequency as an 8-bit timer would at the same unprescaled clock speed (higher frequencies) while keeping the fastest synchronization prescaler for fastest synchronization between TCD0 and system clock domains).

-### digital I/O functions use old function signatures.
+### digital I/O functions use old function signatures
 They return and expect uint8_t (byte) values, not enums like the official megaavr board package does.
 Like classic AVR cores, constants like `LOW`, `HIGH`, etc are simply #defined to appropriate values.
 The use of enums instead broke many common Arduino programming idioms and existing code, increased flash usage, lowered performance, and made optimization more challenging.
 While the enum implementation made language design purists comfortable, and provided error checking for newbies - because you couldn't pass anything that wasn't a PinState to a digital I/O function, and would get that error checking if - as a newbie - you accidentally got careless.
 Many common practices were tripped up by this, like `if(digitalRead(pin))`, and so a compatibility layer was added to the official core - but then that got rid of what was probably the most compelling benefit, the fact that it did generate an error for new users if they passed bogus values.
 When all was said and done, instead of helping to shine a light on errors, it turned out have the opposite effect.
 When I discovered this on megaTinyCore was when wrestling with a pinMode call that seemed to do nothing...
 I was astonished to find that `PinMode(pin,OUTPUT)`, an obvious typo of `pinMode(pin,OUTPUT)` was valid syntax (comma operator turns pin,OUTPUT into OUTPUT, and it returns a new PinMode of value OUTPUT...), instead of a syntax error!
 This turned a 30-second bug into a 2-3 hour session of frustration.
 Anyway - the enums are not present here, and they never will be; this is the case with [MegaCoreX](https://github.com/MCUdude/MegaCoreX) and [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) as well.

 ### `analogReadResolution()` is different